fl4health.strategies.model_merge_strategy module¶

 - Parameters:

 server_round (int) – Indicates the server round we’re currently on.
-Only one round for ModelMergeStrategy.
+Only one round for

-results (list[tuple[ClientProxy, FitRes]]) – The client identifiers and the results of their local fit that need to be aggregated on the server-side.
+.results (list[tuple[ClientProxy, FitRes]]) – The client identifiers and the results of their local fit that need to be aggregated on the server-side.

 failures (list[tuple[ClientProxy, FitRes] | BaseException]) – These are the results and exceptions from clients that experienced an issue during fit, such as timeouts or exceptions.